Arjun-Subra/BlockE_GameDesign/README.md

 # BlockE_GameDesign
-If you copyy my code make sure to give me credit.
+If you copy my code make sure to give me credit.